Digital-Humans-23/a3/README.md

     'J_locs_2d': ...,   # LISST joint locations in indiviual camera views, only available for motion capture results, with shape (t, n_views, J, 2)
 }
 ```
-Please push this file into your own repo for auto-grading.
+Please push this file as is into your own repo for auto-grading.
 Please don't change its path and format, otherwise the autograding system will not parse your file correctly.

 ## Setup
 - Download the *Mediapipe Pose* results of the `CoreView_313` sequence [here](https://drive.google.com/drive/folders/1Vfu3vm4_GiZlpGPR2Dwwd56bRxcr1CrD?usp=sharing).
+You can put them under the `data` folder.
 ```
 1_mediapipe # this folder contains the rendered results of mediapipe cam_params.json # the original camera parameters and names